UdayPandita/AP_Project/README.md

 ## Setup

-For setting up the project extract the zip file and download all the necesssary code files and setup on and java ide supporting libgdx library(like IntellijIdea).
+For setting up the project extract the zip file and download all the necesssary code files and setup on any java IDE supporting libgdx library(like IntellijIdea).

 ## Run